ably/docs/concepts/websockets/article.md

 At this point you can run your server from the command line, then open your browser to `localhost` on port `3210`, and, making sure you have the developer tools open, you'll see the browser send a message and the server respond accordingly.

 Remember - my implementation is not even remotely complete, nor is it particularly efficient.
-There are many existing WebSocket server implementations out there already, and we'll take a look at some of them next.
+There are many existing WebSocket server implementations out there already, and we'll take a look at some of them later in the article.

+### Moving forward - other things you might consider

+The raw implementation of a WebSocket server is really just the first stage of the process.
+Here are just few of the things you'll want to think about if you taking things to the next level:

+- What framing extensions will you support, such as per-message deflation?
+- What degree of client interoperability are you aiming for?
+- Are messages being received in the same order they were sent, and if not, how can you prevent this from putting your application into an invalid state?
+- Do you need guarantees on message delivery, and if so, what strategies can you implement to this end?
+- How many connections are active on your server?
+- Are any connections hogging all of the server's resources?
+- Are any connections idle and should ideally be dropped?
+- What is the duration of the average connection lifespan?
+- Are connections being dropped prematurely/unexpectedly, and if so, how can you retain diagnostic data to explain why?
+- Are you experiencing brief connection spikes ever, and if so, what is the performance impact on your server?
+- How much bandwidth is being used overall, and how is it impacting your budget?
+- Is your server's capacity near its limit, and if not, how soon will that threshold be reached?
+- How will you automatically add additional server capacity if and when it is needed?

+Think about the messaging protocols available, such as MQTT, WAMP, etc., and whether they can provide a solution to some of these questions.
+Consider existing libraries and frameworks, and the additional features they offer beyond  simple, bare-bones management of WebSocket connections.
+If you have a particular need to scale, and limited manpower or expertise to do so effectively, consider leveraging [cloud-based realtime messaging solutions](#ably) that have already solved these problems for you.

 ## WebSocket libraries you can use right now